lichtquanten/rospy_wrapper/README.md

 A package that allows easy interchanging of ROS topics, rosbags, and other sources of and sinks for data.

+Note: To use ROSTopicSource or ROSTopicSink, there must have been a previous call to rospy.init_node().

 ## Usage
 Instantiate a topic source
 ```python